 Prior to his appointment at Nebraska, Mr. Potter taught nine years at Eastern Oregon University, where he was associate professor of strings and conductor of the Grande Ronde Symphony.
 He received his graduate degrees from Indiana University and California Institute of the Arts and his bachelor's degree from Western Washington University.
 He has studied with Peter Marsh, James Dunham, Charmian Gadd, Richard Goldner, and Mimi Zweig.

-Clark would rather be at home than anywhere else in the world, however, enjoying time with his family (wife, Jan; daughter Shannon and her husband Phillip; and son Samuel and his wife Alexandria).
-He is a big baseball fan, and his favorite hobby is to run and race on roads and trails year around.
+Clark would rather be at home than anywhere else in the world, however, enjoying time with his family, including wife, Jan; daughter Shannon and her whippets Apollo and Gemini; and son Samuel and his wife Alexandria, the first grandchild Hudson (!) and their pug Stinky Pete.
+He is a big baseball and Seattle Mariners fan, and his favorite hobby is to run and race on roads and trails year around.